medpaf/hawk/README.md

 - scapy (using pip3)
 - selenium (using pip3)

 To run the program simply run the `medsec.py` file using python.
 Running the script as root is recommended for better performance and to avoid permission errors.
+The used command is the following:
+'''
+sudo python3 medsec.py
+'''